404src/exocore/_articles/ccna-summary.md

 Traditional control planes use a distributed architecture.
 - For example, each router in the network runs OSPF and the routers share routing information and then calculate their preferred routers to each destination.

-An SDN controller centralizes control plane functions like calculating routes.
+An SDN controller centralizes control plane functions like calculating routes (EIGRP, OSPF).
 - That is just an example, and how much of the control plane is centralized varies greatly.

 The controller can interact programmatically with the network devices using APIs (Application Programming Interface)